Press Reports (C) British Libraries Board Crown All rights reserved

 John Worthington Farrow Corbie Communal Cemetery Extension Serjeant 8138, who died on 05 May 1916 Age 22.
 Son of Edwin and Louisa E. A. Farrow, of Twyford, Hale, Altrincham, Cheshire.
 Educated at Epworth College, Rhyl, and afterwards in the employ of Richard Haworth & Co., Ltd., Manchester.
 Enlisted 2 Sept.1914.
 Trianed XVI Pln.
 France 08/11/1915.
 Died of wounds.
 His brother Edwin Percy also fell.

 2/Lt Cyril Thornton Jensen was killed by shell fire, near Vaux, attached to “T” Howitzer Battery, or 90/1 Trench Mortar Battery, as specified in the War Diary.
 Cyril had enlisted in 28th London Regiment (Artists Rifles) in March 1915 and commissioned in 18th Bttn on 19/7/1815.
 He left a widow Winifred who remarried and lived in India.
 He had disembarked in France on 4/3/1916 posted to 25th Bttn and attached to 17th Bttn on 15th March.
 Cyril had been born on Trindad in the Caribbean on 4/9/1885.
 His parents were Carl and Stephanie Jensen.
 After spending part of his childhood in India, he joined Dulwich College in May 1897.
 After leaving school in 1900 Cyril worked for Eastern Telegraph Company.
-Cyril had been a clerk when he married in 1909.
+Cyril had been a clerk when he married Winifred in 1909.
 The couple lived in Sutton in 1914.

 Harry Copsey Suzanne Communal Cemetery Extension Private 17/8487, who died on 13 May 1916 Age 32.
 Husband of Annie Copsey, of 12, Crosscliffe St., Moss Side, Manchester.
 Son of Harriet Copsey of 56 Cheetwood Lane, Cheetham.
 Harry had trained with IX Platoon of C Company.
 He had enlisted, on 03/09/1914, with a large group of fellow employees from Barlow & Jones, where Harry had been a Packer.
 He had been hospitilised for 3 days in March 1915, suffering from Influenza.
 Harry disembarked in France on 08/11/1915 and trained in the Sanitary section.
 C Company had taken over the line in Vaux Wood on 9th May and Harry was killed while sleeping in a dugout.